getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 1.  `Interface` is an interface type.
 They generally have:

       - A single field to store an instance of an implementation.
-      - A few declarations that may be useful to implementations.
+      - Wrapper declarations that may come in handy.
       - Wrapper methods that define the interface's behavior.

 <!--The above annotations need to be ordered like they are to avoid weirdness-->